iluwatar/java-design-patterns/fluentinterface/README.md

 ## Intent

-A fluent interface provides an easy-readable, flowing interface, that often mimics a domain specific language.
+A fluent interface provides an easy-readable, flowing interface, that often mimics a domain-specific language.
 Using this pattern results in code that can be read nearly as human language.

 ## Explanation

-The Fluent Interface pattern is useful when you want to provide an easy readable, flowing API.
-Those interfaces tend to mimic domain specific languages, so they can nearly be read as human languages.
+The Fluent Interface pattern is useful when you want to provide an easily readable, flowing API.
+Those interfaces tend to mimic domain-specific languages, so they can nearly be read as human languages.

 A fluent interface can be implemented using any of